defoe-code/defoe/docs/setup-VM.md

 conda activate g-py36
 cd $HOME/defoe
 ```
-Change queries/geoparser.yml with according to your needs:
+Change queries/geoparser_sg.yml with according to your needs:
 ```
      gazetteer: os
      bounding_box: -lb -7.54296875 54.689453125 -0.774267578125 60.8318847656 2
      defoe_path: /home/rosa_filgueira_vicente/defoe/
      os_type: linux
 ```
-- **NOTE**: use *linux* or *macos* for indicating the type of Operating System (os_type) inside the configuration queries/geoparser.yml
+- **NOTE**: use *linux* or *macos* for indicating the type of Operating System (os_type) inside the configuration queries/geoparser_sg.yml

 - **IMPORTANT**: The **addfivewsnippet.xsl** stylesheet is necesary (not included in the original source code):
    - A copy of **addfivewsnippet.xsl** (and others sytlesheets) can be found at [defoe/others](https://github.com/defoe-code/defoe/blob/master/others/addfivewsnippet.xsl)
       -  Make sure that you take a copy of this *addfivewsnippet.xsl* and put it inside your *defoe_path+ geoparser-v1.1/lib/georesolve/.* .
 Otherwise you will get an error while running this query.

+Since we are geoparsing two collections, Encyclopedia Britannica (EB) and the Scottish Gazetters (SG), we have two geoparser YML files (geoparser_sg.yml, and geoparser_eb.yml).
+Both files have different configurations.
+For EB we use *geonames* gazzeter, and for SG we use *os* gazetter plus the bounding box.

 Furthermore, any future changes about *how to call to the original geoparser tool* have to be made in [geoparser_cmd function - Line 487](https://github.com/defoe-code/defoe/blob/master/defoe/query_utils.py).